-On January 14, 1907, an earthquake measuring 6.5 on the Richter Scale hit Kingston, killed more between 800 and 1,000 people, and caused £2 million of damage to the city.
+On January 14, 1907, an earthquake measuring 6.5 on the Richter Scale hit Kingston, killed approximately 1,000 people, and caused approximately $30 million in material damage ($823.18 million in 2019 million).
 The earthquake occurred at about 3:30 pm and triggered a tsunami between six and eight feet in height.
 The earthquake was considered to be one of the world’s deadliest at the time.
 There was damage to every building in Kingston, and the fires that started as a result of the disaster burned for three days before any effort at containment could be made.
-The combination of disasters left some 10,000 people without homes and cause $25 million in material damage.
+The combination of disasters left some 10,000 people without homes.
 The tsunami occurred on Jamaica’s north coast and totaled a maximum height of eight feet.

 Most of the damage was located at Kingston, Buff Bay, and Annotto Bay.
 About 85 percent of Kingston’s buildings were destroyed by the shaking and the fire that followed in the warehouse and business districts.
 The passenger steamer “Port Kingston” that was being repaired in Kingston Harbor was threatened by fire at the nearby wharf, but a temporary repair allowed the ship to move to a safer location.
 In Port Maria, the earthquake destroyed a suspension bridge.

 The main shock of the quake lasted approximately 35 seconds following some minor tremors.
 There was a roaring sound as the ground shook.
 There were 80 aftershocks recorded as of February 5.
 The strongest aftershock occurred on February 25.
 The earthquake’s epicenter was not accurately located as the only seismograph on the island became nonfunctional due to the quake itself.
 It is believed the quake was centered on an eastward portion of the South Coast Fault Zone, within the Wagwater Belt, or in the Blue Mountains.